-If the application packet are missing important information, describe features inconsistent with the Nacogdoches Food Ordinance, they may be rejected.
+If the application packet is missing important information, describe features inconsistent with the Nacogdoches Food Ordinance, they may be rejected.
 In this case, you will be given a list of items that need to be changed.
-You should obtain the Checklist of Required Documents for mobile food unit packet and use it to assure the packet has all required information before submitting it to the Planning Department.
+You should obtain the Checklist of Required Documents for the mobile food unit packet and use it to ensure the packet has all the required information before submitting it to the Planning Department.

 When your application packet has been reviewed, you will be notified at the phone number you provide us.
 Make sure you give us a good, legible phone number.
 Please allow 3-5 business days to process this information.

 (Print the Mobile Food Unit Packet to make sure you include all required information in the packet; summarize how unit must be to pass inspection)